Marketing During a Recession: Strategies and Tips

 Your Brand Promise

-Take a look at the promise you're making to customers and make sure it aligns with any directional changes in your business’s branding and marketing.
+Look at the promise you’re making to customers and make sure it aligns with any directional changes in your business’s branding and marketing.

 Manage Customer Expectations Diligently